TPRPT/VR_Lab/Project description.md

 ## Success criteria:
 [what the user needs to do to win?]
 - Deliverying pizza on time
-- Solve the problems while delivering pizza
+- Without any accidents

 ## Failure criteria
 Success criteria (what the user needs to do to win):
 [what would be a failure?]
 - Time Out
-- Damaged Pizza
+- Accident

 ## Scene description
 ### Where?